I didn’t know then

 at worst we are practically useless, at best

 to the lightest wind we can sense

 the breath of sage or asphalt on the air

-my face anymore.
-All the youth has gone
+for the right moment the youth has gone

 replaced by fidgets and gauges, a minor landscape

 pinched from the everyday business of

 the everyday.
 The beard is a kind of shallow grey